razzius/fish-functions/README.md

     └── c
 ```

-If a file in the current directory would be overwritten by `eat`, it will give an error and exit with status 1.
+If a file in the current directory would be overwritten by `eat`, it will error with exit status 1.

 An illustration of this: